lukluk6/wordpress-theme/inc/YoyoReadme.txt

 ====Read Me=====
 Thank you for using Yoyo Plugin!

+Instruction:

+First thing you need to do is move this folder in to your wordpress theme folder: wp-content—>theme—>YOUR_THEME—>inc(if you do not have a inc folder please feel free to create one!)

+Then add this piece of code inside your function.php:
+			require get_stylesheet_directory() .'/inc/Yoyo.php’;

+Now you can go into your Wordpress site, go to Dashboard—>Appearance—>widget, now you should see it there.
+Go ahead and add it to your widget area!

+It is that easy!

+Description:

 This plugin allows you to display radom post from all or particular categories in the widget.
 When you see '//change the information that dispaly in widget sitting', you can change the text and information that get to display in the appearance--> widget.